wazuh/wazuh-documentation/source/azure/activity-services/prerequisites/considerations.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn considerations about configuring multiple services with the Wazuh Azure module in this section of the Wazuh documentation.
+  :description: Learn considerations for configuring multiple services with the Wazuh Azure module in this section of the Wazuh documentation.

 .. _azure_considerations: